Harkirat9711/Twitterapp_FB/README.md

 # project1-app FB Twitter GAE APP

-This is the source code for Project 1 of CS6320 built using GAE datastore, bootstrap CSS and facebook Javascript SDK.
+This is the source code of the Project built using GAE datastore, bootstrap CSS and facebook Javascript SDK.

 The app lets you post a status on timeline or send a status as message to friend.